vivek1570/RealEstate-Webapp/notes.md

 use sm:flex-col for mobile screens adding additional sm: along with actual size will lead to an mmobile size screen view

+---

+we can add swiper package for swiping images in the window for swipiing effect